fenago/deep-learning-for-nlp/Lab Guides/chapter_05/Lab_2.md

 NLTK provides a function called word tokenize() for splitting strings into tokens (nominally words).
 It splits tokens based on white space and punctuation.
 For example, commas and periods are taken as separate tokens.
-Contractions are split apart (e.g. What’s becomes What and ’s).
+Contractions are split apart (e.g. What's becomes What and 's).
 Quotes are kept, and so on.
 For example:

 ```
 from nltk.tokenize import word_tokenize